julianencisoizquierdo/NLP_Python_UN_speeches/README.md

 ## Acknowledgments
-Special thanks to Franck Jaotombo for his valuable feedback.
+This project makes use of the materials used in the Natural Language Processing class I took during my Master's.
+Special thanks to Franck Jaotombo for the teaching.